CarloDiCastelnuovo/SC-exam/README.md

 that will give us 2 failed, 1 passed as result.
 In fact the second DataFrame is filled with 100 random negative numbers while the last one in filled with uniform distributed values ranging from 0 to 1.

 So, to use the Images.py functions we need to upload our DataFrame on the Test.py code first and if it works on it, we are sure that it will work on Images.py too.

+###### About time
+For a 3500 long DataFrame with 2 columns of data the program takes 30 second to print the whole set of subplots.